-All the tours described have a duration of 2 hours for a maximum of 20 people; the cost of each single tour starts from € 135.
+All the tours described have a duration of 2 hours for a maximum of 20 people; the cost of every single tour starts from € 150.
 You can make visits in Italian, English, French, Spanish and Portuguese.

 You can reach the archaeological site of Ostia Antica easily by car or by the Rome-Lido train leaving from the station next to the Metro B Piramide stop.
 The train stopped at Scavi di Ostia, just a 5-minute walk from the archaeological site.